One common insurance plan that Singaporeans have is the endowment savings plan.

 Business Times reported that pay will rise by an average of 4% in 2019.

-This is a good thing because your pay is "offsetting" the inflation rate.
+This is a good thing because your pay can “offset” the inflation rate.

-So that's why it's doubly important to put in the effort to save and make your money work harder.
+This is why it’s important to put in the effort to save and make your money work harder.

 Saving is important … checked.